NoumaanAhamed/youtube-backend/backend/notes.md

 - Tools : ERD, UML, ORM, SQL, NoSQL, Graphs, etc.
 - Example : Moongoose, Prisma, TypeORM, etc.
 - Include models in separate folder and name the files as file.models.ts
+- MongoDB stores data in BSON format which is similar to JSON but it has some additional data types like ObjectId, Date, etc. and it is stored in binary format.
+- MongoDB automatically creates an _id field for each document.

 # Notes and Syntax for Data Modeling with Mongoose: